Deltares/MeshKernel/README.md

 4. Mesh refinement

-A mesh can be on certaing areas based on samples
+A mesh can be refined on areas based on samples or polygon selections

 ![alt tag](doc/figures/GridRefinement.jpg)